trentyou/trentyou.github.io/_posts/2014-12-7-Shaking a UIView.md

 </code></pre>
 </div>

-Sorry about the crappy formatting on the code segments, I'm still pretty bad at HTML haha.

 If you're not familiar with UIView animations, I would first suggest reading [this](http://code.tutsplus.com/tutorials/ios-sdk-uiview-animations--mobile-10706) tutorial.
 Basically, UIView animations are a very easy way to animate the following properties of a UIView from one value to another:

 - Frame